Alek3498/EvilTwin-PoC/README.md

 ## Final notes

-1. The script that implement this AP has the option to broadcast a WPA2/CCMP rougue AP but airebase-ng has no option to configure the password.
+1. The script that implement this AP has the option to broadcast a WPA2/CCMP rogue AP but airebase-ng has no option to configure the password.
 So, it will ask for password and won't let you to connect to the AP network.

 2. According to internet sources (I forgot the URLs), point 1 could be implemented using hostapd along with the airbase-ng.
 I never tried it.

-3. There are many options to implement a rougue AP I just focus on the aircrack-ng suite.
+3. There are many options to implement a rogue AP I just focus on the aircrack-ng suite.
 You can give a try to airgeddon.
 I didn't do it because I got a awkward HW error on my wireless adaptor.

 ## EvilTwin options